 We give a high priority to conveying to parents/carers and pupils the importance of regular and punctual attendance.
 We recognise that parents/carers have a vital role to play and have established strong home-school links and communication systems that can be utilised whenever there is concern about attendance.
 If there are problems which affect a pupil’s attendance we will investigate, identify and strive in partnership with parents/carers and pupils to resolve those problems as quickly and efficiently as possible, aimed at returning the pupil to full attendance.

-As a Federation we aim to:
+As a school we aim to:

 Key Times at Wynstream Primary School